-When the magnitude of the non-zero elements in $\falpha$ is large or $\falpha$ are not sparse, the finite sample performance of the proposed test statistics in \eqref{alpha_formula} will be degraded due to the existence of a nonignorable bias.
-Specifically, the bias of the estimated alphas is approximated by $\mathcal{H}( \fB_c )\falpha$ when the latent factors are removed by $\mathcal{Q}(\widehat{\fB}_c)$, and it is negligible by Assumption~\ref{sparse:alpha}.
-To remove the bias, we propose a bias correction procedure for estimating alpha using a negative control set.
-We elaborate the idea as follows. \begin{enumerate}[i)] \item Find a negative control set $\mathcal{S}$ that contains only null indices $i$ such that $\alpha_i=0$ \citep{wang2017confounder}.
+When the magnitude of non-zero elements in $\fmu$ is large or $\fmu$ is not sparse, the finite-sample performance of the proposed test statistics in \eqref{alpha_formula} will be degraded due to the existence of non-ignorable bias.
+Specifically, the bias of the estimated $\fmu$ is approximated by $\mathcal{H}( \fB_c )\fmu$ when the latent factors are removed by $\mathcal{Q}(\widehat{\fB}_c)$, and it is negligible by Assumption~\ref{sparse:alpha}.
+To remove this bias, we propose a bias correction procedure to estimate the mean using a negative control set.
+We develop the idea as follows. \begin{enumerate}[i)] \item Find a negative control set $\mathcal{S}$ that contains only null indices $i$ such that $\mu_i=0$ \citep{wang2017confounder}.
 For any random matrix $\fA$, define $\fA_{\mathcal{S} }$ as the submatrix with row indices $\mathcal{S}$.
 Then, Equation \eqref{eq:f_oresid} restricted on the set $\mathcal{S}$ can be written as